dart-lang/site-www/src/dart-vm/tools/index.md

 ---
-title: Dart VM Tools
+title: Tools for Server-Side Development
 description: The tools that you get when you download the Dart SDK.
 toc: false
 ---

-When you install the [Dart SDK](/tools/sdk), you get all the command-line tools that you need to write Dart scripts and servers.
+When you install the [Dart SDK](/tools/sdk), you get all the command-line tools that you need to write Dart servers and command-line scripts.

 The following tools have special support for running scripts and servers.